 For call center managers, Convoso’s end-to-end call center software features: “Coaching,” which will allow managers to listen in on agents calls, whisper for help, or potentially barge in when necessary.
 This will allow managers to assess how their agents are actually performing on call and allow agents to see tangible ways that they can improve cold calling.
 Thus improving confidence within your sales operation.

 5. Script Your First 3 Questions

-    Bill Walsh, multiple Super Bowl winning coach of the San Francisco 49ers, made the idea of scripting the first plays of

-    a football game famous.
+Bill Walsh, multiple Super Bowl winning coach of the San Francisco 49ers, made the idea of scripting the first plays of a football game famous.
 Ironically.
-What makes a good sales rep, is equal to what makes a good sales rep. Like

-    preparation in football, sales reps should always be prepared for their calls with questions that can lead them to a
+Like preparation in football, sales reps should always be prepared for their calls with questions that can lead them to a sale.

-    sale.

-    As we just mentioned above, you need to be actively listening and if you’re trying to figure out the first couple of

-    questions you’re going to ask you won’t be listening effectively.
-Script your best first questions so you confidently

-    know how to advance the conversation.
+As we just mentioned above, you need to be actively listening and if you’re trying to figure out the first couple of questions you’re going to ask you won’t be listening effectively.
+Script your best first questions so you confidently know how to advance the conversation.

 You know your prospect is going to resist in the beginning of the call, so be prepared for it.
 Have a question or comment prepared for when the resistance shows itself.

 Too often, salespeople are surprised by the resistance they know is coming, fumble for a response and lose the prospect.
 Don’t let that happen to you.